Jim "Bad News" Barnes

 Velvet James Barnes (April 13, 1941 – September 14, 2002), also known as Jim "Bad News" Barnes, was an American basketball player, who was an Olympic Gold Medalist and the No. 1 overall pick of the 1964 NBA draft.
-He played college basketball at Texas Western College.
+He played college basketball at Texas Western College (now the University of Texas at El Paso).

 Early life

 As a child, Barnes picked and chopped cotton, growing up in Tuckerman, Arkansas.
 He played basketball wearing socks, as his family was too poor to afford basketball shoes.
 At age 13, Barnes had grown to 6'6" and his grandfather was said to have been 7'0" tall.

-Barnes attended the all black W.F.
+Barnes attended the all-Black W.F.
 Branch High School in Newport, Arkansas after they promised to provide him basketball shoes.
 The team finished 3rd in the 1957 State Black Basketball Championships.
 Barnes then moved to Poplar Bluff High School (Mo.), where he was ruled ineligible due to residency issues.
 He returned to Branch where, playing in socks, as his feet had grown to size 17, he scored 68 points and had 38 rebounds against Vanndale.

 Barnes' family was influenced, moved and he then enrolled at Stillwater High School in Stillwater, Oklahoma.
 There, he gained further notoriety when Stillwater defeated a state title Pampa, Texas team 94–40.
 However, Barnes was ruled ineligible after one season, after recruiting allegations surfaced and the team had to forfeit 22 games.
 He later returned to the team, after a suspension, that had won just a handful of games all season.
 He proceeded to lead them to 10 consecutive victories and the state championship.
 He was chosen as the Oklahoma High School Player of the Year, the first black player to receive the award.